windheavy/docker/README.md

 - self study on docker
 - just for taking memo
-- it does NOT guarantee the accuracy
+- NOT guarantee the accuracy